ynna-m/delete-tweets/README.md

 You could make this command more easily accessible by putting it an executable, and make sure that it is available in your `$PATH`.

+##UPDATES - PLEASE READ##
+:warning: WARNING: BEFORE USING THE FOLLOWING ADDITIONAL OPTIONS IN THIS FORK, PLEASE BE WARNED THAT I CAN'T GUARANTEE COMPLETELY IF THESE OPTIONS WILL WORK ON YOUR END.
+SO USE THIS FORK WITH CAUTION.
+THEY SAY MASS DELETING YOUR TWEETS CAN CAUSE BUGS IN YOUR TIMELINE, SO AGAIN, USE THIS WITH CAUTION.
+-by Ynna M.G.

+###Additional Options
+1. ```-om ```  = Spare your own media tweets from deletion.
+It also works if you use -r to restrict deletion of your tweets to "reply".
+It will save your replies with any media in it.
+1. ```-rtm``` = Spare retweets containing media from deletion.
+Sometimes works, sometimes doesn't.
+It depends on how your retweet was recorded by Twitter.
+Don't know the exact way they record, but there are retweets that don't contain the "media" key under the "entities" key, but the retweet itself, when you check on Twitter, does have a picture, video, animated_gif, etc. in it.
+And yet there are also retweets that do contain the "media" key. ```-rtm``` is based on checking whether the retweet has a "media" key on it.
+So it works on some cases that has it.
+1. ```--spare-list```  = By default, uses to_save.txt file in the same directory as the script.
+This was added in case any of you guys have saved a lot of tweets saved and --spare-ids isn't cutting it anymore.
+You can change the path to your own txt file using this option
+1. ```--keyword``` = is based on @sepi2048's fork, with minor modifications.
+Modified it to be able to search multiple keywords and phrases.
+Basically made keyword as a list instead.
+So to be able to spare tweets containing a phrase, put the phrase in "quotation marks".
+Any additional keywords or phrases can be separated by a white space like in --spare-ids